qmk/qmk_firmware/keyboards/ploopyco/trackball_thumb/readme.md

 ```
 The `PLOOPY_DPI_OPTIONS` array sets the values that you want to be able to cycle through, and the order they are in.
 The "default" define lets the firmware know which of these options is the default and should be loaded by default.

-The `DPI_CONFIG` macro will cycle through the values in the array, each time you hit it.
-And it stores this value in persistent memory, so it will load it the next time the device powers up.
+When inserted into your keymap, the `DPI_CONFIG` keycode will cycle through the values in the array each time you hit it.
+It stores this value in persistent memory, so it will remember your selection the next time the device powers up.

 ## Drag Scroll

-Drag Sroll is a custom keycode for the Ploopy devices that allow you to hold or tap a button and have the mouse movement translate into scrolling instead.
+Drag Scroll is a custom keycode for the Ploopy devices that allow you to hold or tap a button and have the mouse movement translate into scrolling instead.

 Nothing needs to be enabled to use this functionality.
 Just add the `DRAG_SCROLL` to your keymap.